yasserhaleem250/install-docker-using-ansible/README.md

 # install-docker-using-ansible
-install docker using ansible playbook ,copy real-world-app file and run docker image in cointainer in other machine using ssh service
+install docker using ansible playbook  in other machine using ssh service